 It’s true that most modern businesses are service based, thus don’t have the same inventory concerns as brick and mortar stores or manufacturing plants, but it can still derail your plans quickly if you let it.

 If you are an Amazon FBA seller, it’s essential to understand how to manage cash flow to maximize your profits on Amazon effectively.

 With more than 2 billion products listed on Amazon, there is a lot of competition for shoppers’ attention.
 When customers search for products to purchase, they click on the listings that appear first in their search results.

 Achieving success as an Amazon FBA business is about generating sales and increasing profit margins.
 While advertising fees might be under your control, you can’t necessarily control how many sales you make or how much money you spend on each one.
 That’s why it’s critical to have a good understanding of cash flow management.

 How to track the cash flow cycle for Amazon FBA businesses?

 This is especially true for Amazon FBA businesses which are usually run by one person, the owner.
 If you are not tracking your cash flow you are putting yourself at risk of making bad choices that affect your business negatively.

 Cash flow management refers to the steps an individual takes to ensure that there is enough cash on hand to meet current and future obligations.
 This includes day-to-day expenses, unexpected financial surprises, taxes owed to the federal government or state agencies, short-term loans you’ve taken out to cover income gaps and other liabilities.

 For example if you have set up a threshold of $100 and currently have $90 left in your bank account it will send a notification to your e-mail address or mobile phone number (if configured).
 That way, you immediately know there’s something wrong with the availability of money!

-Two ways to keep track of your incoming and outgoing funds for amazon FBA stores are:
+2 ways to keep track of your incoming and outgoing funds

 1. Using the Amazon FBA Calculator